pravinmishraaws/AWS-Project-for-Data-AI-Engineers/Project 1 — Lakehouse on AWS: S3 + Apache Iceberg.md

   }'
 ```

-> Note: I dropped Great Expectations here to keep the job creation minimal.
-You can add `--additional-python-modules` later once students see a successful baseline.
+> Note: I have keep the job creation minimal.
+You can add `--additional-python-modules` later once you see a successful baseline.

 ### 3.5 Run the transform (MANUAL)